jclarkdev/jclarkdev/README.md

 👀 I’m interested in coding, science, music production, and chess

-🌱 I'm a Software Developer at AO Elite
+🌱 I'm a Shopify Developer at AO Elite

 💞️ I’m focused on Shopify and progressiv eCommerce